kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 - By themselves, Y and T will demonstrate dependence between each other.
 If T has the disease, it is also likely that Y has the disease.
 If T does not have the disease, it is also likely that Y does not have the disease.
 - By conditioning on the middle node X (or knowing what X has), knowing if T has the disease does not help you to gain more information about Y having the disease.
 In other words, `P(Y|T,X) = P(Y|X)`

-For a graphical relationships represented by Colliders, we observe:
+For a graphical relationships represented by __Colliders__, we observe:
 - __Independence__ between the "side" nodes __WITHOUT__ conditioning upon the "center"/"collider" variable.
 - Conditioning upon the "collider" variable (shown by the shading) will open up a dependence association between the "side" variables